-The risk assessment shall consider the risk of contamination of Donau Soja-certified soya beans or soya products with GMOs.
-The risk shall be assessed for each company and shall be assigned a company risk level (see R 02 to R 06b, paragraph 1, for the risk levels of agricultural soya bean collectors and primary collectors [C-RL], soya traders [T-RL], soya bean primary processors [P-RL] and agricultural processors [A-RL]).
+The risk assessment shall consider the risk of contamination of Donau Soja certified arable crops or derived products with GMOs.
+The risk shall be assessed for each company and shall be assigned a company risk level (see R 02 to R 06b, paragraph 1, for the risk levels of agricultural collectors and primary collectors [C-RL], traders [T-RL], primary processors [P-RL] and agricultural processors [A-RL]).

-Company type Risk level Definition Agricultural soya bean collector & primary collector; soya trader; soya bean primary processor IKI U Only Donau Soja soya beans are stored, traded or processed.
-Only GM-free crops are stored, traded or processed; non-GM soya beans of origins other than Donau Soja may also be stored, traded or processed.
-RL 2 Only GM-free soya beans are stored or processed, but GM crops other than soya (e.g. maize) may also be stored or processed.
-RL 3 GM soya beans and GM soya bean meal may also be stored, traded or processed.
+Company type Risk level Definition Agricultural collector & primary collector; trader; primary processor RL 0 Only Donau Soja arable crops are stored, traded or processed.
+RL 1 Only GM-free arable crops are stored, traded or processed; non-GM arable crops of origins other than Donau Soja may also be stored, traded or processed.
+RL 2 Only GM-free arable crops are stored, traded or processed (e.g. soya, rapeseed); GM crops of another type (e.g. maize) may also be stored or processed.
+RL 3 GM arable crops and GM processed products (e.g. meal) may also be stored, traded or processed.

-^{}Only possible for oil mills and toasters if the processing lines are 100% segregated, both physically and technically; not possible for food producers
+Only possible for oil mills and toasters if the processing lines are 100% segregated, both physically and technically; not possible for food producers

-Company type Risk level Definition Agricultural processor (animal keeper) RL 0 Donau Soja single or compound feed only RL 1 Also other non-GM soya single or compound feed (non-GM is documented) RL 2 Also GM single or compound feed, but only in another farm activity (e.g. certified laying hen feed & conventional fattening pig feed); no GM feed or raw materials in the same facilities RL 3 Also GM single or compound feed in the same facilities, but only if appropriate measures to minimise the GM contamination risk are in place
+Company type Risk level Definition Agricultural processor (animal keeper) RL 0 Donau Soja single or compound feed only RL 1 Also other non-GM single or compound feed (non- GM is documented) RL 2 Also GM single or compound feed, but only in another farm activity (e.g. certified laying hen feed & conventional fattening pig feed); no GM feed or raw materials in the same facilities RL 3 Also GM single or compound feed in the same facilities, but only if appropriate measures to minimise the GM contamination risk are in place